dknieriem/drupal-rest-consumer/README.md

 ## The Views Way

-Add EntityType for RemotePost with appropriate fields
+Add View plugin for remote post data with appropriate fields

-Add a View to display N most recent RemotePost entities
+Add a View to display N most recent remote post 'entities'

 Cache view to 15 mins max age.

-Hook view view, so when cache is missed,

-  1. Delete all RemotePost entities
-  2. Hit the rest endpoint
-  3. Generate a RemotePost for each post returned

 ## Other methods